AstroContainers/2018-05-workshop/index.md

 The workshop is designed for, but not limited to, astronomers and astrophysicists in Steward, LSST, NOAO, and LPL.
 The examples of the workshop are astro-focused but the skill set is generic and applicable to many scientific analysis.

+## Outcomes

+- Theory and application of container technology
+- How to use containerized software developed by other people
+- How to containerize software
+- How to build/deploy containerized workflows
+- How to run your computation on local resources such as CyVerse and UA HPC

 For more information, please visit [this webpage](https://astrocontainers.github.io/2018-05-workshop) or contact [CK Chan](mailto:chanc@email.arizona.edu).